Ringo Starr: Drums

+Starr is widely known for sitting behind the drum kit in a higher position than most drummers.
+This position gives him better access to the tom-tom and cymbals as well as doing the rimshot.

-Starr influenced Genesis drummer Phil Collins, who said: "I think he's vastly underrated, Ringo.
+Starr influenced the Genesis drummer Phil Collins, who said: "I think he's vastly underrated, Ringo.
 The drum fills on 'A Day in the Life' are very, very complex things.
 You could take a great drummer from today and say, 'I want it like that', and they really wouldn't know what to do."
 Collins said his drumming on the 1983 Genesis song "That's All" was an affectionate attempt at a "Ringo Starr drum part".

 In an often-repeated but apocryphal story, when asked if Starr was the best drummer in the world, Lennon quipped that he "wasn't even the best drummer in the Beatles".
-The line actually comes from a 1981 episode of the BBC Radio comedy series Radio Active, although it gained more prominence when used by the television comedian Jasper Carrott in 1983, three years after Lennon's death.
+The line actually comes from a 1981 episode of the BBC Radio 4 comedy series Radio Active, and gained more prominence when it was used by the television comedian Jasper Carrott in 1983, three years after Lennon's death.
 In September 1980, Lennon told Rolling Stone that Starr was a "damn good drummer" whose talent would have surfaced even without the Beatles.

-Tjinder Singh of the indie rock band Cornershop highlighted Starr as a pioneering drummer, saying: "There was a time when the common consensus was that Ringo couldn't play.
+Tjinder Singh of the indie rock band Cornershop said Starr was a pioneering drummer: "There was a time when the common consensus was that Ringo couldn't play.
 What's that all about?
 He's totally unique, a one-off, and hip hop has a lot to thank him for."
 In his book The Complete Beatles Recording Sessions, Mark Lewisohn says there were fewer than a dozen occasions in the Beatles' eight-year recording career where session breakdowns were caused by Starr making a mistake, while the vast majority of takes were stopped due to mistakes by the other Beatles.
 Starr influenced various modern drumming techniques, such as the matched grip, tuning the drums lower, and using muffling devices on tonal rings.
 According to Ken Micallef and Donnie Marshall, co-authors of Classic Rock Drummers: "Ringo's fat tom sounds and delicate cymbal work were imitated by thousands of drummers."

 In 2021, Starr announced a ten-part MasterClass course called "Drumming and Creative Collaboration".